3rd grade collective nouns worksheets

 Collective nouns name groups (pack, colony, pod, crew), and each one keeps traditional partners: wolves come in packs, whales in pods, ants in colonies.
-Third graders widen their collection and start noticing that a group word acts singular in a sentence, which links this skill to verb agreement.
+Third graders widen their collection and notice that a group word acts singular in a sentence.

-Free printable PDF, aligned to Common Core L.2.1.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.2.1.a.

 The kind of sentences you'll get